okeeffdp/sneachta/README.md

 Sneachta
 ========

-> Sneacht - The Irish word for snow
+> Sneachta - The Irish word for snow

 ## Installation
 ```bash